mak-kirkland/chronicler/HELP.md

 ---

+## 📄 Page Templates

+Use templates to create new pages with a pre-defined structure, saving you time and ensuring consistency across your vault.
+For example, you could have templates for characters, locations, or session notes, each with pre-defined YAML frontmatter and section headings.

+- **Manage Templates**: Go to **Settings → Manage Templates** to create and edit them.
+- **Automatic Title**: Use the `{{title}}` placeholder in a template.
+It will be automatically replaced with the new page's name.

+---

 # 🛠️ Part 2: Customization

 This section covers customization for your workflow and the appearance of your pages.

 ## ⚙️ Application Settings Directory
-Chronicler stores global settings, themes, fonts, and templates in a dedicated folder on your computer.
+Chronicler stores global settings, themes and fonts in a dedicated folder on your computer.
 You can find it here:

 - **Windows**: `%AppData%\io.github.mak-kirkland.chronicler\`
 - **Linux**: `~/.local/share/io.github.mak-kirkland.chronicler/`
 - **macOS**: `~/Library/Application Support/io.github.mak-kirkland.chronicler/`

-## 📄 Page Templates

-Use templates to create new pages with a pre-defined structure, saving you time and ensuring consistency across your vault.
-For example, you could have templates for characters, locations, or session notes, each with pre-defined YAML frontmatter and section headings.

-- **Manage Templates**: Go to **Settings → Manage Templates** to create and edit them.
-- **Automatic Title**: Use the `{{title}}` placeholder in a template.
-It will be automatically replaced with the new page's name.
+---

 ## 🎨 Themes & Fonts